A select few EE customers are to divide up £1 million as compensation for being wrongly charged value-added tax.

 EE has around 28 million customers, which puts the total refund-eligible users at somewhere near 140,000.

-David Nielberg, a spokesperson for EE, told the BBC the following: “Due to a configuration error in our billing system, made following a system change, a small number of customers were wrongly charged VAT on the Data Roaming bundle outside of Europe.”
+David Nielberg, a spokesperson for EE, told the BBC the following: “Due to a configuration error in our billing system, made following a system change, a small number of

 “This was a mistake, and we are now refunding these charges and contacting affected customers to apologise for the error.”